FrancescoErmini/FrancescoErmini.github.io/index.md

 # Forest Sharing (2020): Django web portal for forest data entries.
 ## From zero to production
 <img src="images/forestsharing.png?raw=true"/>
-### I manage the realisation of the portal (alone) end-to-end: from requirements to design,  testing, deploy and release process management maintenance.
+### I manage the realisation of the portal (alone) end-to-end: from requirements to design,  testing, deploy and release process management.
 #Django #GeoDjango #Nginx #uwsgi #boostrap4 #ajax #jquery #Leafleat-js #django-forms #GDPR #release_management #monitoring #disaster_recovery
 ---

 # Precision PoP (2021): Web Gis Portal for monitoring the health of poplars.
 ## Dealing with Google Cloud API
 <img src="images/pop.png?raw=true"/>
+### I design and develop the full system; I used google earth engine python client to compute forest data on satellite imagery and javascript map library to fetch and display the results.
 #python #javascript #spatiallite #sqlite #google_earth_engine #leafleat-js #node.js #google_cloud_api #geojson #decoupled-architecture #robustness
 ---

 # Catasto Query Tool (2019): Reverse all cadastral parcels data from Italy cadastre WMS service.
 ## Genius “Hack” algorithm to solve lack of data entries.
 <img src="images/catastoquerytool.png?raw=true"/>
+### I ideate and develop a tool to solve a lack of data entries.
+The tool queries the italian cadastre register on all coordinate points obtained on a grid of million of points and retrieve both the parcel identifier and the geometry shape for the parcel found in that point.
+The tool is written in python and use multiprocessing/multithreading to speed up the algorithm.
 #python #postgres #postgis #numpy #opencv #multi-threading #wms #gis #big-data #brute-forcing #hack #problem-solving #iamgenious
 ---

 # WarnMe (2019):  Road curvature alert system for bikers
 ## First Android App development
 <img src="images/warnme.png?raw=true"/>
+### I made a prototype of an  android application and a bluetooth device used to alert a biker for upcoming curvature level / hairpin turn.
+The curvature computation is done via python scripts using the open street map API on a well known route.
+The Android App uses GPS/Android location services to track user position and generate an alert when the biker is approaching the curve.
 #java #android #python #arduino #open-streep-map #ESP32 #bluetooth #GPS
 ---